markus7017/myfiles/shelly/README.md

 |          |totalKWH     |Number   |yes      |Total energy consumption in Watts since the device powered up (reset on restart)      |
 |          |lastUpdate   |DateTime |yes      |Timestamp of the last measurement                                                     |

+`Note: The Roller should be calibrated using the device Web UI or Shelly App, otherwise the position can .`

-The roller positioning calibration has to be performed using the Shelly App before the position can be set in percent.
+The roller positioning calibration has to be performed using the Shelly Web UI or App before the position can be set in percent.
 Refer to [Smartify Roller Shutters with openHAB and Shelly](doc/UseCaseSmartRoller.md) for more information on roller integration.

 ### Shelly 2.5 - relay mode (thing-type:shelly25-relay)